embEDUx/documentation/src/background/design/buildserver.md

 ### Setup Automation Routine Candidates
 The setuproutine should be automated using an appropriate programming or scripting language.
+The chosen language needs to flexible in detecting conditions, since every setup run will have different conditions.
-The candidates for the task are:
+The candidates are:

-* Shell
 * Python
 * Ansible

-The criteria must include:
+The criteria that will be evaluated include:

 * Reusable components availability
+* Task efficiency
+* Extensibility effort
+* Templating features
 * Code readability
-* Extensibility
-* Templating features

 ## Abstraction Layer For Automation
 In order to have an automated build system, all components should be setup and